-Although the beginning and end of year TPLs are based upon the same actuarial valuation dates, there may be a difference between expected and actual experience reported this year due to actual cash flows during the year.
+Although the beginning and end of year Total Pension Liabilities (TPLs) are based upon the same actuarial valuation dates, there may be a difference between expected and actual experience reported this year due to actual cash flows during the year.
 The beginning of year TPL is based upon the January 1, 2021 actuarial valuation, with liabilities measured at December 31, 2020.
-The end of year TPL is based upon the same actuarial valuation with liabilities rolled forward to December 31, 2021 based on actual cash flows during the year.
+The end of year TPL is based upon the January 1, 2023 actuarial valuation with a measurement date of December 31, 2022.